turboflakes/scouty/README.md

                                              (https://matrix.org/)
-        --disable-matrix-bot-display-name    Disable matrix bot display name update for 'scouty'. (e.g. with this flag active 'scouty' will not change the matrix bot user display name) --expose-nominators                  Expose the nominators stashes as a new positional argument in hooks.
-For each validator stash defined `scouty` will look for which nominators are currently backing it.
+        --disable-matrix-bot-display-name    Disable matrix bot display name update for 'scouty'. (e.g. with this flag active 'scouty' will not change the matrix bot user display name) --expose-network                     Expose the network name, token symbol and token decimal under new positional arguments for each hook.
+        --expose-nominators                  Expose the nominator details under new positional arguments for some of the hooks.
+Note: `scouty` only look after active nominators for each validator stash predefined.
     -h, --help                               Prints help information
         --short                              Display only essential information (e.g. with this flag active 'scouty' will hide certain sections in a message)